mspiekermann/eclipse-edc.github.io/content/en/documentation/for-contributors/data-plane/custom-data-plane.md

 }
 ```

 > It's up to the implementors to decide when the data plane gets registered.
-This may be a manual operation as well as automated in a process routine.
+This may be a manual operation as well as
+> automated in a process routine.

-The `@id` is the data plane's `component ID`, which identify a [logical](./data-plane-signaling/data-plane-signaling.md#5-data-plane-selection) data plane component.
+- The `@id` is the data plane's `component ID`, which identify a [logical](./data-plane-signaling/_index.md#5-data-plane-selection)
+  data plane component.

-The `url` is the location on which the data plane will be receiving protocol [messages](#2-handling-dps-messages).
+- The `url` is the location on which the data plane will be receiving protocol [messages](#2-handling-dps-messages).

-The `allowedSourceTypes` is an array of source type supported, in this case only `HttpData`.
+- The `allowedSourceTypes` is an array of source type supported, in this case only `HttpData`.

-The `allowedTransferTypes` is an array of supported transfer types.
-When using the [DPS](./data-plane-signaling/data-plane-signaling.md) the transfer type is by convention a string with format `<label>-{PULL,PUSH}`, which carries the type of the flow `push` or `pull`.
-By default in EDC the `label` always corresponds to a source/sync type (e.g `HttpData`), but it can be customized for data plane implementation.
+- The `allowedTransferTypes` is an array of supported transfer types.
+When using the [DPS](./data-plane-signaling/data-plane-signaling.md) the transfer type is by
+  convention a string with format `<label>-{PULL,PUSH}`, which carries the type of the flow `push` or `pull`.
+By default,
+  in EDC the `label` always corresponds to a source/sync type (e.g `HttpData`), but it can be customized for data plane
+  implementation.

 With this configuration we declare that our data plane is able to transfer data using HTTP protocol in `push` and `pull` mode.

-The lifecycle of a data plane instance is managed by the `DataPlaneSelectorManager` component implemented as [state machine](../control-plane/programming-primitives.md#1-state-machines).
-A data plane instance is in the `REGISTERED` state when created/updated.
+The lifecycle of a data plane instance is managed by the `DataPlaneSelectorManager` component implemented as
+[state machine](../runtime/programming-primitives.md#1-state-machines).
+A data plane instance is in the `REGISTERED`
+state when created/updated.
 Then for each data plane a periodic heartbeat is sent for checking if it is still running.

 If the data plane response is successful, the state transits to `AVAILABLE`.
-As soon as the data plane does not respond or returns a non successful response, the state transits to `UNAVAILABLE`.
+As soon as the data plane does not respond
+or returns a not successful response, the state transits to `UNAVAILABLE`.

 Let's implement a route method for `GET /dataflows/check` in our custom data plane: